 Wild Plum Library Memory Project

-The Elm Grove Library is proud to be involved in a partnership of four libraries called the Wild Plum Library Memory Project.
-It includes Elm Grove, Menomonee Falls, Brookfield, and Germantown.
+The Elm Grove Library is proud to be involved in a partnership of five libraries called the Wild Plum Library Memory Project.
+It includes Elm Grove, Menomonee Falls, Brookfield, Germantown, and Sussex.
 The libraries in this group offer rotating monthly memory cafes and educational programs for those concerned about memory loss.
 The Wild Plum Library Memory Project received its name because the late production of its fruit associates the wild plum tree with endurance and the vitality of life.

 What Is the Library Memory Project?

 The Library Memory Project is a partnership between public libraries in Waukesha, Washington, and Milwaukee Counties with a mission to provide programs to those affected by memory loss, Alzheimer’s disease, and other forms of dementia.
 A main component of the memory project is a monthly social gathering for those with early stage dementia or mild cognitive impairment and a care partner, called a Memory Cafe.
-The Library Memory Project has three monthly memory cafes, one hosted by the Lake Country Libraries Memory Project, a second by the Four Points Library Memory Project and last, one by the Wild Plum Library Memory Project.
-Libraries involved in the memory project will also offer educational programs on memory loss and brain health.
+The Library Memory Project has four monthly memory cafes throughout the three counties.
 Our hope is to create a dementia-friendly community.

 What is a Memory Cafe?